Dropship Online Retail Arbitrage: Pros & Cons

 In this sense, this method of selling online isn’t as sustainable as a store that’s built around a brand and a specific niche of products.
 You will be always changing your product line to the next hottest and high-margin product based on what’s happening in the market, and that could take away a lot of time from marketing your business and making actual sales.

-Model is Unsustainable in the Long-Term
+The Model is Unsustainable in the long-term

 You simply have access to the same price from the original seller as any other user that has access to the internet… and there is little value you are providing to the end consumer in this business model.